MR. CLINT ADLER, 7th Grade Homeroom

 In 2005, Mr. Fiala took a call to teach art and math at Christ Community Lutheran School in Kirkwood, Missouri as one of the 8th grade homeroom teachers.
 He teaches all of the art to grades 5-8, math to a 6th grade class, and a variety of electives.

 Mr. Fiala is married to Michelle, the church secretary at Glendale Lutheran Church.
-He has three children, Trevor, a senior at Lutheran South High School, Rachel, a sophomore at Lutheran South High School, and Audrey, awaiting him in heaven, and two step-daughters, Emma, a senior at Lutheran South, and Laura, a freshman at Lutheran South.
+He has three children, Trevor, a freshman at Concordia University Nebraska in the DCE program, Rachel, a junior at Lutheran South High School, and Audrey, awaiting him in heaven, and two step-daughters, Emma, a freshman at Truman State University in the Nursing program, and Laura, a sophomore at Lutheran South High School.

 In his spare time, Mr. Fiala loves to do pottery, use Photoshop, listen to progressive rock, go to 'Husker games, and help with the audio board at Concordia Church on Sunday mornings.